yashbrahmbhatt/LazyFramework/README.md

   The idea is to have a modular template that can accommodate a large variety of designs, instead of having to create a completely different project.

   Another amazing benefit is that it uncouples the adoption of a module template from adoption of the project template.
-Don't like a template that someone created?
+Don't like a module that someone created?
 Cool, just don't use it.
 This also reduces the barrier for people to contribute to the template as well as adopt other's contributions because it is low-risk.

 </details>